 Welcome to Bishop's Waltham 2020 Vision...

-...our one-year pop-up photographic project to explore and record everyday life in our local community.
-It doesn’t matter if you’re 9 or 99, if you can take an interesting photo, we’d like to see it – so don’t forget your camera or mobile phone when you’re out and about in 2020.
+It doesn’t matter if you’re 9 or 99, if you can take an interesting photo, we’d like to see it – so please upload your camera or mobile phone images.

 It’s not a competition, it is a co-operative effort to find 1000 images which reflect today’s world in Bishop’s Waltham and the surrounding locality, during an important time of change.
 Your photograph and your name can become part of the history of our town …